ps4star/FSE/ref.md

 ```
 ;Any time "X" is used, it represents an argument number (starts at 1).

-%ARGX  ;Function argument.
+%argX  ;Function argument.
 Use only in func definitions.
-%ARGXP  ;Function argument.
+%argXP  ;Function argument.
 Specifies that it's a pokemon name.
 Use only in func definitions.
-%ARGXA  ;Function argument.
+%argXA  ;Function argument.
 Specifies that it's an in-battle move name.
 Use only in func definitions.
-%ARGXI  ;Function argument.
+%argXI  ;Function argument.
 Specifies that it's an item name.
 Use only in func definitions.

-%ARGXH  ;Function argument.
+%argXH  ;Function argument.
 Specifies that it's a hex int.
 Conforms decimal ints to hex ints.
 Use only in func definitions.

+%li ;Short for %loopiter.
+No differences in behavior.
-%LOOPITER  ;Current loop iteration.
+%loopiter  ;Current loop iteration.
 Use only in loops.
-%LOOPITERH  ;Current loop iteration conformed to a hex int.
+%loopiterH  ;Current loop iteration conformed to a hex int.
 Use only in loops.

-%PL  ;Player name.
+%pl  ;Player name.
 Case insensitive.
-%RI  ;Rival name.
+%ri  ;Rival name.
 Case insensitive.
 ```